 My first “sight” of Yangon was the mix of old and modern high rise buildings.
 Some of the buildings were so ancient, run-down architecture which was probably beautiful in its hay days but looked grim in the present time but the high rise buildings, gave a feeling of the modern developing city.

-The business of all kinds, from a colourful sidewalk fruits shop, teenagers running a meat shop, locals chewing their favourite betel nut, to a store selling fashionable items, locals reading palms and more!
+The business of all kinds, from a colorful sidewalk fruits shop, teenagers running a meat shop, locals chewing their favorite betel nut, to a store selling fashionable items, locals reading palms and more!
 Downtown Yangon is a busy place – rain or shine!
-It may look a little bit messy but somehow, the city and the local make it work.
+It may look a little bit messy but somehow, the city and the locals make it work.

 If walking on your own is not your style, there are also Yangon city walks hosted for free, if you are interested.

-I was in Yangon at the end of July, when it was the monsoon rainy season, and though it rained like crazy every day, it would stop after a couple hours and start again.
+I was in Yangon at the end of July when it was the monsoon rainy season, and though it rained like crazy every day, it would stop after a couple of hours and start again.
 It was like rain was washing and drying the city, setting the tones for moody photo opportunities!
 Whatever the weather, it was cool to see nothing stopped the hustle and bustle of downtown.
-Just make sure to cross the roads carefully, as I realised some roads don’t have the pedestrians path.
+Just make sure to cross the roads carefully, as I realized some roads don’t have the pedestrian path.

 Rangoon Tea House

 I was thrilled to find this little tea gem!
 Rangoon Teahouse is situated between the hustle and bustle of the city, so make sure you got it down to the T in the google maps!
 I tried the unofficial Burmese national food which is vermeil noodles with catfish (a daily breakfast of local people here in Yangoon) and some bao.
 Happy to report food was delicious and so was the tea and coffee which you can see on the cover photo.